OpenEvalProject/evals/manuscripts/elife-53608/v1/manuscript.md

 ## Abstract

 The body plan along the anteroposterior axis and regional identities are specified by the spatiotemporal expression of Hox genes.
 Multistep controls are required for their unique expression patterns; however, the molecular mechanisms behind the tight control of Hox genes are not fully understood.
-In this study, we demonstrated that the Lin28a / let-7 pathway is critical for axial elongation.
-Lin28a –/– mice exhibited axial shortening with mild skeletal transformations of vertebrae, which were consistent with results in mice with tail bud-specific mutants of Lin28a.
-The accumulation of let-7 in Lin28a –/– mice resulted in the reduction of PRC1 occupancy at the Hox cluster loci by targeting Cbx2 .
-Consistently, Lin28a loss in embryonic stem-like cells led to aberrant induction of posterior Hox genes, which was rescued by the knockdown of let-7 .
-These results suggest that the Lin28 / let-7 pathway is involved in the modulation of the ‘ Hox code’ via Polycomb regulation during axial patterning.
+In this study, we demonstrated that the Lin28a/let-7 pathway is critical for axial elongation.
+Lin28a–/– mice exhibited axial shortening with mild skeletal transformations of vertebrae, which were consistent with results in mice with tail bud-specific mutants of Lin28a.
+The accumulation of let-7 in Lin28a–/– mice resulted in the reduction of PRC1 occupancy at the Hox cluster loci by targeting Cbx2.
+Consistently, Lin28a loss in embryonic stem-like cells led to aberrant induction of posterior Hox genes, which was rescued by the knockdown of let-7.
+These results suggest that the Lin28/let-7 pathway is involved in the modulation of the ‘Hox code’ via Polycomb regulation during axial patterning.

 ## Introduction